-New York Film Academy's on campus facilities consist of various suites on the second and third floors at 420 Lincoln Road.
-NYFA is open Monday through Friday, from 8:30 a.m. to 7 p.m., and Saturday, from 9:30 a.m. to 7 p.m.
+New York Film Academy holds a longterm lease at 420 Lincoln Road and occupies various suites on the 2nd floor, 3rd floor, and the Penthouse of that building.
+New York Film Academy is open Monday through Friday, from 8:30 a.m. to 7 p.m., and Saturday, from 9:30 a.m. to 7 p.m.
 Most Sundays, New York Film Academy remains closed, but may open for a special event.
-This must be arranged in advance and the hours must be approved by the Dean of Campus.
-Students, faculty, and staff gain access to NYFA with their identification card.
+This must be arranged in advanced and the hours must be approved by the Campus Dean.
+Students, faculty, and staff gain access to New York Film Academy with their identification card.
 Students, faculty, and staff are required to wear their ID or have them at all times while on campus.
+Although building management contracts security for the entrance, security personnel have only limited responsibility for campus security and is not responsible for enforcing institution policies or state/ federal laws.

-All guests and other 3rd parties are required to check in with the reception desk on the 2nd Floor (Suite 200) in order to gain access to the other floors.
+All guests and other 3rd parties are required to check in with the reception desk on the 2nd Floor in order to gain access to the other floors.
 New York Film Academy is only open to students, faculty, and staff outside of normal business hours.